 source build/envsetup.sh

-lunch aosp_blueline-userdebug
+lunch shiba-trunk_staging-userdebug

 m